husonlab/splitstree6/doc/user-manual.md

 #### Unique Topologies

-The "Unique Topologies" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Unique Topologies* algorithm takes a Trees block as input and produces a Trees block as output.
 It filter trees or rooted networks return all unique topologies (using hardwired clusters).
 The algorithm has the following options: